dyne/zenswarm/README.md

 ---
-### zenswarm-write-on-ethereum.chain
+### Write on Ethereum

-Store data on the ethereum blockchain and return the transaction id.
+Store data on the ethereum blockchain (fabchain) and return the transaction id.

 * **URL**